7 Unique UNESCO World Heritage Sites in Germany: Hidden Treasures You Must Visit

 1. Goslar Altstadt - A Time-Traveler's Dream

 Goslar Altstadt is like stepping into a fairy tale.
 This medieval Old Town boasts with cobblestone streets, half-timbered houses, and a history dating all the way back to the Roman Empire.
-It's so enchanting that you'll half-expect to bump into knights, princesses or fairies around every corner! :) Plan an entire day to see the best of Goslar.
+It's so enchanting that you'll half-expect to bump into knights, princesses or fairies around every corner! :) Plan an entire day to see the best of Goslar and book a guided tour through the romantic old town here.

 2. Rammelsberg - Become A Miner For A Day

 The Rammelsberg mines were once the backbone of the local economy.
 Now a UNESCO site, you can descend into the depths of history with guided tours.
 It's a journey through time that's equal parts fascinating and spooky.
 We took the mine train 500 metres deep into the mountain and to me it was an experience not to miss!
-Book a tour during your time in Goslar.
+You must book a tour if you want to visit.

 3. Speicherstadt Hamburg - Canals And Coffee